 California Retirement 101

-Comparison: Retirement in Arizona, New Mexico, and Utah
+Retirement in the Southwest: AZ, NM, and Utah

 What state do you prefer?
 Let us know in the Comments section below.
 (Note: This article has been updated numerous times and has many interesting comments.
 To find the most recent ones scroll down and look by date).